 Discuss financial aid options with the Financial Aid Office early in the application process by calling 605-688-4702.
 There are also several College of Nursing Scholarship opportunities available to RNs.

 Registered nurses who have an associate's degree in nursing and an unencumbered license in the state of practice are eligible to apply, with 2.5 GPA or greater, "C" grades in all courses and 3 or fewer prerequisite courses to complete.
 The College of Nursing requires grades of "C" or higher in all courses applied toward graduation.

 Number of admissions may vary, based upon faculty and financial resources.

-Applicants receive a letter of admission within 2 weeks of submission date.
-Acceptance is conditional on completion of ADN program, unencumbered license in state of practice, completion of pre-requisites and College of Nursing requirements for drug screening, background check, evidence of personal liability insurance, current immunization status, and CPR certification.
+Acceptance is conditional on completion of ADN program, unencumbered license in state of practice, completion of pre-requisites and College of Nursing requirements for drug screening, background check, evidence of personal liability insurance, current immunization status and CPR certification.

 Many RNs complete associate nursing programs offered by community or technical colleges.
-Current SDSU general degree requirements for transferring community/technical college credits: SDSU baccalaureate degree requires 120 credits, 90 community/technical college credits can be transferred to meet degree requirements, students must complete 30 SDSU credits.
+Current SDSU general degree requirements for transferring community/technical college credits: SDSU baccalaureate degree requires 120 credits, 46 community/technical college nursing credits, students must complete 30 SDSU credits.

 Transfer students who have begun but not completed a nursing program at another college or university must submit official transcripts as part of the University general admission process.
 Students must also submit a letter to the Dean of the College of Nursing indicating the reason for program non-completion and transfer request.
 Additionally, provide three letters of recommendation from former nursing faculty, one letter must be from nursing program Dean or Director.
 The College of Nursing evaluates transcripts to award appropriate credits.